Data + AI systems for real workflows

 Create a data foundation that lets reviewers inspect risk paths instead of reading isolated claim fields or opaque model scores.

-Converted 38,659 claim JSON files into a 1.61M-node / 2.57M-edge property graph, validated paths in Neo4j, and supported FastAPI async review with medical-necessity, policy, and rejection-code reasoning.
+Converted 38,659 claim JSON files into a 1.61M-node / 2.57M-edge property graph, validated paths in Neo4j with three business queries (claim evidence path / same-item high-amount / provider-clustering), and built portable nodes/edges CSV extraction on a FastAPI async-batch service.

-The output shifts the review surface from approve/reject labels to explainable evidence trails: risk score, reason code, related entities, and claim-level summary that an assessor can audit.
+The output shifts the review surface from approve/reject labels to a queryable, traceable evidence chain: suspect paths, related entities, and amount anomalies an assessor can audit.
+(GNN risk-ranking and a medical-necessity agent are the next-step roadmap.)

 Graph Schema 9 node families